a multimedia-performance artist, interdisciplinary producer & curator, visual artist, and teacher

 She has been creating performative art work in different forms that consciously explore issues of the boundary between art and life.
 Minah is a co-founder of FurryN@vel.
 The collective’s debut performance, We’ll Need a Piece of Cake Before We Die, was presented at the 2014 rEvolver Theatre Festival.

-She is honored to work on unceded Coast Salish Territories as a curatorial assistant for Cinevolution’s Digital Carnival 2018-2019, after working as an associate curator for DocuAsia Forum 2017-2018.
+She is honored to work on unceded Coast Salish Territories as a curatorial assistant for Cinevolution’s Digital Carnival 2018-2019.
+She also has been working as an associate curator for DocuAsia Forum since 2017.
 Minah’s collaboration with Cinevolution Media Arts Society began as an artist for the organization’s site-specific multimedia festival in 2016.
 Her collaborative artworks were part of Digital Carnival 2016 and 2017.
-As a socially engaged academic, she harnesses communications in and between diverse communities through practice-based research, performances, panel discussions, and publications.
+As a socially engaged artist, she harnesses communications in and between diverse communities through practice-based research, performances, panel discussions, and publications.
 Her public panels and presentations have appeared at conferences and performances in Vancouver, Montreal, San Francisco, and Toronto.

 Minah holds an MA in Comparative Media Arts and a BFA in Theatre performance from Simon Fraser University’s School for the Contemporary Arts.
 She has also studied visual arts & design at Korea University in Seoul.